arvidn/libtorrent/trunk/docs/manual.rst

 the upload rate is low, this is the upper limit.

 ``send_buffer_watermark_factor`` is multiplied to the peer's upload rate to determine the low-watermark for the peer.
-This is clamped to not exceed the ``send_buffer_watermark`` upper limit.
-This defaults to 1.
+It is specified as a percentage, which means 100 represents a factor of 1.
+The low-watermark is still clamped to not exceed the ``send_buffer_watermark`` upper limit.
+This defaults to 50.
 For high capacity connections, setting this higher can improve upload performance and disk throughput.
+Setting it too high may waste RAM and create a bias towards read jobs over write jobs.

 ``auto_upload_slots`` defaults to true.
 When true, if there is a global upload limit set and the current upload rate is less than 90% of that, another upload